Partnership for Assessment of Readiness for College and Careers

 The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium of states developing assessments to measure student achievement in English Language Arts (ELA)/ Literacy and Mathematics for grades 3-8 and high school.
 The primary purpose of PARCC is to provide high quality assessments of students’ progression toward postsecondary readiness and success.

 The PARCC tests are designed to match the Maryland College and Career-Ready Standards and assess whether students are meeting grade-level expectations.
-The new assessments replace the Maryland School Assessments (MSA) in English and mathematics in grades 3-8, and replace the High School Assessments (HSA) in Algebra I and English 10.

 In contrast to other assessments, the PARCC is an extension to regular instruction, because students experience engaging, real-life texts and solve meaningful problems based on high-quality classroom work.
 In addition, built in accessibility features help all students do their best and expand access for students with disabilities.

 Students who participate in the PARCC assessments for grades 3–8, English 10, Algebra I, Geometry, and Algebra II receive paper home reports during September of the following school year.
 The reports will be distributed to your child at school to hand carry home.

 Parents and guardians don’t have to wait for the paper home reports.
 Digital access to PARCC and other standardized test scores is available online.
 To view a running record of your child’s raw standardized assessment scores:

 - Login and click on “Standardized Test Scores” on the left menu